 - Permanent or existing staff positions, including prorated salaries and/or time of existing staff allocated to project expense

-- Purchases such as buildings or property, or capital development such as construction or renovations.
+- Capital expenditures for the purchase of buildings or property or for capital development such as construction or renovations

 - Bad debt and other paper losses or debt reduction

-- Expenses already funded through other Government of Alberta grant programs
+- Expenditures already funded through other Government of Alberta grant programs

 How to apply

 The AFA only accepts applications through the Front Office portal of the Grant Administration Tracking and Evaluation (GATE) online application system.
 The AFA must receive online applications no later than 11:59 p.m.
 Mountain Standard Time on the deadline date, unless the deadline falls on a statutory holiday or a weekend when it will be extended until the next working day.
 Please give the system time to process the submission so the AFA receives notification before the deadline closes.

 - Applications received after 11:59 p.m. on the deadline

 - Applications for projects or activities that commenced prior to submission